2015 TC Housing Intent, Registration and Floor Plans are available at http://ulua.its.yale.edu/trumbull

 What is Trumbull’s annex location?

-The annex location for Trumbull College along with other colleges is Swing Space.
+The annex location for Trumbull College along with several other colleges is Swing Space.
 Now that renovations on all 12 residential colleges have been completed, Swing Space has been made available as an annex location.
 Swing Space rooms are equipped with full kitchens, are air-conditioned, have furnished common room, and are suites of two single bedrooms, and are seen as a desirable alternative to Trumbull suites.
 See the Housing page on Trumbull’s website for exact room locations of rooms available to juniors in the college and in Swing Space.
 (Note: the rooms available to us in Swing Space have not yet been finalized so check back in the near future.
 You will be notified of these rooms well in advance of the Housing Draw).

 Why must students be annexed?